Aetherinox/obsidian-gistr/README.md

 # OpenGist - How It Works
 The following explains the procedure behind this plugin and OpenGist.

-As of v1.6.0, [OpenGist](https://github.com/thomiceli/opengist) added a new set of features that work much like Github.
+As of v1.6.0, [OpenGist](https://github.com/thomiceli/opengist) includes a feature which works much like Github.
 Every time you upload a new gist to your OpenGist website, you can view that gist normally by going to the associated link:

 ```
 https://gist.yourdomain.com/username/000abcdef1234567abcdef1234567abc